 - A. Assessment and documentation - B. Collaboration with other health care professionals - C. Administration of medications as follows: - a.
 The student will NOT administer controlled substances in any clinical setting. - b.
-The student may administer non-parental, IM, SQ, or intradermal medications with RN supervision - c.
-Insulin administration must be supervised by an RN. - d.
-Student may start an IV with the assistance of an RN. - e.
-ONLY the following IVP medications may be administered and must be supervised by the RN: - i.
+The student may administer non-parental, IM, SQ, or intradermal medications with Registered Nurse or Clinical Instructor supervision. - c.
+Insulin administration must be supervised by a Registered Nurse or Clinical Instructor. - d.
+Student may start an IV with the assistance of a Registered Nurse or Clinical Instructor. - e.
+ONLY the following IVP medications may be administered and must be supervised by the Registered Nurse or Clinical Instructor: - i.
 Diuretics (ex.
 Lasix, Bumex, Diamox) - ii.
 Steroids (ex.
 Solumedrol, Solu-Cortef, Decadron) - iii.
 Protonix - iv.
 Normal Saline flush - f.
-Students may administer IVPB's (piggybacks) with an RN. - g.
-The student will NOT administer controlled medications. - D. Treatments including IV care, dressing changes, GI tube care, foley care, and trach care after discussion in class or with the clinical instructor. - E. Making rounds with physicians.
-Students are not allowed to accept verbal or telephone orders. - F. The student may assist the RN with admissions of new patients, discharge, and/or transfer of patients. - G. It is the student's responsibility to ensure basic needs of the patient have been meet; to include bathing, linen change, oral care, as well as elimination needs.
+Students may administer IVPB's (piggybacks) with a Registered Nurse or the Clinical Instructor. - D. Treatments including IV care, dressing changes, GI tube care, foley care, central line care and trach care after discussion in class can be completed with the Registered Nurse or Clinical Instructor. - E. Making rounds with physicians.
+Students are not allowed to accept verbal or telephone orders. - F. The student may assist the Registered Nurse with admissions of new patients, discharge, and/or transfer of patients. - G. It is the student's responsibility to ensure basic needs of the patient have been meet; to include bathing, linen change, oral care, as well as elimination needs.